 };

-component is rendered whenever the state changes.
-This happens twice: when we add posts dispatch(addPosts(posts))
+component whenever the state changes.
+It happens twice: when we add posts dispatch(addPosts(posts))

 and when we add users dispatch(addUsers(users))

-.
 In the first case, we have a problem.
-The author won't be found since users haven't yet been added.
-To avoid this, we have a special function, batch()
+We cannot find the author since we have not added the users yet.
+To avoid this, we have a batch()

 // file: components/App.jsx